Kovalenko-Daria/Algorithms/README.md

 * _KMP_<br>
 This file contains an implementation of the Knuth-Morris-Pratt algorithm for searching for a substring in a string.
 The KMP function receives a comma-separated string and substring as input, and returns an array with indexes of the occurrence of the substring in the string.

+* _Levenshtein distance_<br>
+This file contains an implementation of the minimum editorial distance search using the Levenshtein algorithm.
+The function receives two strings as input and returns the minimum number of changes that need to be made to get the second one from the first line.
+Possible changes may be the addition of a symbol, the removal of a symbol, and the replacement of a symbol.